codem3up/test/UnitTestGuide.md

 `[Test]` The basic attribute for a unit test.
 Any methods inside a `[TestFixture]` marked with this attribute will be considered a unit test by NUnit.

 `[TestCase(...)]` The attribute for parameterized tests.
-Any methods inside a `[TestFixture]` marked with this attribute will be considered a unit test and run with the provided arguments, see below for examples of using this attribute.
+Any methods inside a `[TestFixture]` marked with this attribute will be considered a unit test and run with the provided arguments.
+See below for examples of using this attribute.

 `[Author("Tester Name")]` An attribute used to denote the test author.

+`[SetUp]` Methods marked with this attribute will be called before *every* test within a fixture.
+Useful for setting up commonly used objects among tests.

+`[TearDown]` Methods marked with this attribute will be called after *every* test within a fixture.

 #### NUnit Assertions